Ginnay/CBLRR/README.md

 ### 1. Run CBLRR

 To apply CBLRR, please run the Matlab script file `demo.m`.
 We provide real examples used in our manuscript (Kolod) to reproduce our results.
-Please see the /Examples folder and the following details.

 ### 2. Input Arguments
+Please see the /Input folder and the script file `demo.m` for details.

 * `in_X.mat`: the expression matrix of scRNA-seq data used in the CBLRR method.
 Taking the kolod data matrix as an example, the rows are the genes (10685) and the columns are the samples (704).